gabrielelanaro/gabrielelanaro.github.io/blog/drafts/multiclass-evaluation-measures.md

 In most machine learning courses a lot of emphasis is given to binary classification tasks.
 However, I found that the most useful machine learning tasks try to predict multiple classes and more often than not those classes are grossly unbalanced.

+One example of that was the AirBnB kaggle competition, in which I recently participated with Francesco Pochetti.

 Given a generic problem, a very useful and intuitive measure is the **confusion matrix**.
 It is built from the list of predicted classes versus the true classes.
 To illustrate this with an example let's imagine we have a test set with the following labels:

 A A A A C C C B B